 Sender Score is a score of every outgoing mail server using conventional email metrics such as unsubscribes and spam files.
 SPF majorly helps to increase your Sender Score, and in turn, helps email deliverability.

 SPF does look like a one-stop solution for preventing spamming, spoofing, and phishing, but you do want to look at some of its limitations.

 There are a few constraints of the SPF system.
 They are as follows:

-- Forwarded emails usually fail the sender policy framework test as they do not contain the original senders' information and appear to be a spam message.
+Forwarded emails usually fail the sender policy framework test as they do not contain the original senders' information and appear to be spam messages.

 If you want to reap the benefits of sending out interactive AMP emails, you will have to get whitelisted with Yahoo Mail, Gmail, and Mail.ru which support AMP emails.
 For a successful whitelisting of your sender address, these email clients require SPF before approving your email address.

 SPF protects the envelope sender and stops spammers from abusing mail systems to trick innocent users.
 1 in 6 emails gets sent to the spam or blocked from your subscribers' inbox altogether, leading to only 83% conversion.
-Mailmodo will help you live up to your full potential.
+Mailmodo will help you with 17%.
 Our email experts will help you get your security certifications done and improve your deliverability to yield the best results.